JackDrogon/LinuxKernelReading/Documentation/driver-api/media/camera-sensor.rst

 Camera sensor drivers are responsible for controlling the power state of the device they otherwise control as well.
 They shall use runtime PM to manage power states.
 Runtime PM shall be enabled at probe time and disabled at remove time.
 Drivers should enable runtime PM autosuspend.
+Also see :ref:`async sub-device registration <media-registering-async-subdevs>`.

 The runtime PM handlers shall handle clocks, regulators, GPIOs, and other system resources required to power the sensor up and down.
 For drivers that